St. Helena, NC Demographics

 A map of St. Helena's Population by Race

-Of the 776 places in North Carolina, St. Helena is the 600th most populous.
+St. Helena is ranked the 572nd most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Helena was ranked the 600th most populous place in the 2020 Census.

 St. Helena's White Population